Carlos Hernández

 Master's thesis · Universitat de Barcelona (OBS) · defense Sep 2026

-II Workshop
+IV Workshop

 Small tools I build for my own life.
 Each one started because something annoyed me enough to write code about it.